meza/Stonecraft/docs/blog/2025-11-27-stonecutter-upgrade.md

 ## Edits (2025-11-29)

 Phase 1 of the migration checklist wrapped up on November 29, 2025.
 Stonecraft 1.8.x now ships Stonecutter 0.7.11, wires the `stonecutter.tasks` container so the familiar `chiseled*` wrappers keep working, migrates to the 0.7 constants/filters DSL, and guards places where `stonecutter.current` may be unset.
 If you are wondering what this means for your CI entry points, read the follow-up post [Stonecutter 0.7 and the Future of chiseled* Tasks](/blog/native-tasks-deprecation) for the rationale.

+## Edits (2025-12-22)

+Stonecutter 0.8 is now stable, and Stonecraft `1.9.x` is the actively maintained release line that ships it.
+Stonecraft `1.8.x` is in maintenance mode (critical fixes only).